 TC Transcontinental at a glance

 TC Transcontinental is a leader in flexible packaging in North America, and Canada’s largest printer.
 The Corporation is also the leading Canadian French-language educational publishing group.

-Our mission: create products and services that allow businesses to attract, reach and retain their target customers
+Our mission: create quality products and services that allow businesses to attract, reach and retain their target customers.

 Our vision: become a market leader in flexible packaging in North America while maintaining our position as Canada’s largest printer and as the leading Canadian French-language educational publishing group.